cowie/simpleKafkaListener/readme.md

 # Kafka Creeper
+## Ramblins
 Meant to really pair well with a bordeaux or with that other cdc to kafka thing I wrote.
-Gives you somewhere to see in console what another thing is writing to yer topic.
+Gives you somewhere to see in html when a new message hits your kafka topic.
+Like a real, real barebones requestbin.

-Basically have another worker/thing publish to yer Kafka topic.

-Then attach the app hosting this to the same Kafka.

-Then simply Heroku Open and watch the fur fly.

-Ta.da.
+## Setup
+1. Get a Heroku Kafka bus going with a topic you want to attach this thing to.
+2. Deploy using the button.
+Whatup.
+Enter your prefix(if needed) and topic name in the deploy screen.
+3. `heroku open` or just load yourapp.herokuapp.com/ and index should appear, connected to your topic.
+4. Have a producer produce a topic, and you should see the body appear in the html.

+## Breakdown